dora-team/dora.dev/svelte/quick-check-2025/README.md

 # DORA Quick Check 2025 (Experimental)

 This folder contains the updated DORA Quick Check implementation for 2025.
-It's a Single Page Application (SPA) built with [Svelte 5](https://svelte.dev) and [TypeScript](https://www.typescriptlang.org/).
+It is a Single Page Application (SPA) built with [Svelte 5](https://svelte.dev) and [TypeScript](https://www.typescriptlang.org/).

+## Overview

+The Quick Check allows users to measure their software delivery performance across five key metrics, compare their results against DORA benchmarks, and identify prioritization capabilities through a data-driven questionnaire.

 ## Features (2025)
 *   **Deployment Rework Rate**: A new metric integrated into the performance calculation.
 *   **Multi-step/Single-page Hybrid**: Embedded mode shows all questions on one page, while Kiosk mode remains multi-step.
 *   **Versioned Benchmarks**: Supports 2024 and 2025 benchmark data via an internal API.
 *   **TypeScript**: Fully typed for better maintainability.

+## Architecture & Integration

+-   **Framework**: Svelte 5 (utilizing runes like `$state`, `$derived`, and `$effect`).
+-   **Integration**: The application is embedded into the Hugo site via `/hugo/content/experimental/quick-check/_index.md`.
+-   **Assets**: When built, the application generates `quickcheck-2025.js` and `quickcheck-2025.css` which are copied to the Hugo content directory.

 ## Development